PopulateTools/afct-microsite/_posts/2023-06-12-commission’s-proposal-undermines-transparency-rules-for-corporate-sustainability-reporting.md

 layout: post
 title: Commission’s proposal undermines transparency rules for corporate sustainability reporting
+categories: policy
+date: 2023-06-12T08:06:11.345Z
-categories: Last Friday, the European Commission published for public consultation a draft Delegated Act on the first set of European Sustainability Reporting Standards.
+intro: Last Friday, the European Commission published for public consultation a draft Delegated Act on the first set of European Sustainability Reporting Standards.
 NGOs, civil society groups and investors associations are very concerned with the significant reduction of the ambition compared to EFRAG’s technical advice and urge the Commission to introduce a robust, mandatory and consistent reporting framework and to not allow greenwashing.
-date: 2023-06-12T08:06:11.345Z
 img: /assets/alexandre-lallemand-pcs3mol14sk-unsplash.jpg
 img_listing: /assets/rsz_alexandre-lallemand-pcs3mol14sk-unsplash.jpg
 ---